IITDBGroup/CS116/_labs/lab3.md

 In this task you are implementing a class `Ant` in package `lecture.lab4` that simulates an ant that moves around in the `InfiniteBlockWorld` and modifies its environment.
 The behaviour of an ant is controlled using a set of states.
 In each step of the simulation the ant

 * modifies its environment by changing the color of the cell it is sitting on based on the current color of the cell and the state it is in
 * then it either moves to the *left*, to the *top*, to the *right*, or to the *bottom* neighbor of the cell it is standing on.
-The direction is determined based on its current state and the color of the cell it is standing on (the before the change).
+The direction is determined based on its current state and the color of the cell it is standing on (before the change).
 * furthermore, it changes its state to a new state which again is determined based on the current state and the color observed by the end.

 Initially, the ant is in a designed start state (one of its states) and